 Every meat I measured fell between 4 and 6 ounces.
 I decided to pick the number of 5 ounces of cooked or raw meat as my go-to measurement when I need to weigh my meat.
 But I truly use that container to measure anything I can.

 Lean ground beef is the exception to my rule because so many recipes use 1lb of meat as 4 servings and that is about 4 ounces.
 That still fits into that “calorie range” the Fix accommodates and makes the Fix math easier.
-BUT I 100% of the time I measure my ground beef raw in my container when making burgers because I get a burger WAY bigger than 4 ounces.
+BUT I 100% of the time I measure my ground beef raw in my container when making burgers because I get a burger WAY bigger than 4 ounces, more like 5.5 ounces.
 Most of the time I get 2 normal sized burgers out of 1R.
+When I measure a 1lb package in my Red container I only get 2 3/4’s containers full.

 I repeated the test with different raw meats AND cooked ones too.
 I basically got the same results, but to my surprise, there was VERY LITTLE shrinkage when I cooked it and remeasured it.
 The shocking thing to me is that I have seen people take entire ounces off for “shrinkage” when in reality it is more like .05 of an ounce!

 Next, I tried leaving my meat whole and fitting it into my container.